The Hugr is part of the Norse concept of the self.

 Most people, regardless of their religious beliefs, have a concept of the self in terms of it having three components:

 - The Soul or Spirit.

-The Nordic and Germanic folk have concept of the self that has a differentiation from
+The Old Norse and Germanic folk had a similar concept of the self:

 - the Body or the Líkami,